 We’ve all had them … For every bunch of perfectly pleasant, unremarkable, bread-and-butter editorial projects that keep us ticking over, there always seems to be the occasional one where all hell breaks loose.
 Happy Halloween!

 This project will come back to haunt you.
 It could be several months later … perhaps you’re taking a morning off in your favourite café, surfing the internet or reading the paper.
 (You don’t get time to do this either?
 Bear with me.)
-Suddenly you come across a particular name, or a fact, in whatever you are reading – and you think back to how it appeared in the project you signed off on all those weeks ago.
+Suddenly you come across a particular name, or a fact, in whatever you are reading – and you think back to how it appeared in the project you signed off on all those weeks or even years ago.
 You have that sinking feeling that you did it differently.
 After mopping up the cappuccino you just spilled all over the laptop, you do a bit of feverish internet sleuthing.
 Sure enough, you definitely let an error through.
 Shaking and perspiring, you pack up your things, head to Waterstones, and find the offending error there in black and white on the page, on sale to the unsuspecting public, who will forever after be brought up to believe that South Africa has a Pacific coast.
 You sink to the floor in a dejected heap and wonder how you will ever be audacious enough to edit for money again.